iceshard-engine/engine/README.md

 The engine is licensed under the [MIT License](LICENSE).

-Additionally all used third party libraries are mentioned in the [thirdparty/README.md](thirdparty/README.md).
+Additionally, all used third party libraries are mentioned in the [thirdparty/README.md](thirdparty/README.md).
 Their licenses are available for lookup in [thirdparty/LICENSES.txt](thirdparty/LICENSES.txt)